Quantum University Hosts Two-Day Life Skills Workshop On Circuit Designing And Extension Wiring

-Roorkee (The Hawk): Quantum University, with its commitment to holistic education, continues to be a hub for cutting-edge workshops, paving the way for a new generation of professionals armed with the skills to shape the future.
+Mr. Ajay Goyal (chancellor, Quantum University) also sent the best wishes to students "I am delighted to extend my heartfelt congratulations to each one of you on the successful completion of the recent workshop on circuit designing and extension wiring.
+Your active participation, enthusiasm, and dedication have truly made this event a resounding success.Workshops like these are not just opportunities for learning but also for personal and professional growth."

-The event marked its beginning with the inaugration by Dr. Vivek Kumar(Vice Chancellor) and Dr. Manish Sharma(Director QST).
+Dr. Vivek kumar (vice chancellor, Quantum University) also addressed the students "Workshops like these are not just opportunities for learning but also for personal and professional growth.
+By engaging in hands-on activities and practical sessions, you have not only enhanced your technical skills but also developed crucial life skills that will undoubtedly serve you well in your future endeavors."

-The workshop commenced with an immersive exploration of the fundamentals of circuit design.
-More than 1200 attendees were guided through the essentials, gaining insights into the behaviour of resistors, capacitors, and inductors.
-Highlights of the workshop were the practical session on Extension board, Staircase wiring, Ceiling fan testing, Series parallel connection of tube lights, Repairing of faulty LED bulb, MCB operation under fault connection, Arduino Based Distance Calculator Using Ultra-Sonic Sensors, Arduino Based RFID Card Detector, Arduino Based Smart Dustbin, Water Level Controller using Transistors.
+More than 1200 students from B.Tech, BCA, MCA and Diploma participated in the workshop and tried hands on training on Extension board, Staircase wiring, Ceiling fan testing, Series parallel connection of tube lights, Repairing of faulty LED bulb, MCB operation under fault connection, Arduino Based Distance Calculator Using Ultra-Sonic Sensors, Arduino Based RFID Card Detector, Arduino Based Smart Dustbin, Water Level Controller using Transistors.

-Speaking about the workshop, Dr. Manish Sharma Director QST Quantum University , emphasized the importance of experiential learning in preparing students for the demands of the modern workforce.
-He also remarked "Our goal is to empower students with practical skills that will serve them well in their future careers.
-By providing hands-on experience in circuit design and quantum technologies, we are equipping our students with the tools they need to thrive in today's rapidly evolving tech landscape."
+The ceremony featured feedbacks from participants who shared their experiences and key takeaways from the workshop.
+Many students expressed their gratitude for the hands-on approach, citing the practical sessions as instrumental in deepening their understanding of circuit designing and extension wiring.

-This workshop is organised by Dr. Manish Sharma , Director QST Quantum University , Dr. Satveer singh, Mr. Ankur Rana and conducted by internal faculties and Lab Technicians Ms. Jyoti Pippal,Dr. Amrita Kumari, Ms. Neha Pokhriyal, Mr. Prashant, Mr. Vishal Saini , Ms. Sujinia, Mr. Suchiv, Mr. Ankit Dhiman.
-Coordinators of the event were Mr. Sagar Choudhary, Ms. Shilpy Sharma, Mr. Vivek Kumar, Ms. Madhulika Mittal, Ms. Reshoo Devi.
+The workshop concluded with a certificate distribution ceremony by Dr.Manish Sharma Director QST and Dr.Satender kumar Dean Academics, where participants were recognized for their dedication and commitment to mastering life skills in circuit designing and extension wiring.
+Dr. Satender Kumar Dean Academics addressed the students "As we conclude this workshop, I encourage you to carry the spirit of curiosity, innovation, and collaboration with you.
+The challenges you will face in your academic and professional pursuits require a holistic approach-one that combines technical expertise with adaptability and a passion for lifelong learning."
+As they departed, attendees expressed gratitude for the enriching experience and looked forward to applying their newfound knowledge in their academic and professional pursuits.

 Quantum University Hosts Two-Day Life Skills Workshop On Circuit Designing And Extension Wiring